Running EFT-hedron with null constraints at loop level: Introduction

 The paper is organized as follows. \begin{description}

-\item[Sec.~\ref{sec:logs}:] We present a computation of one-loop corrections to the scattering amplitude of the massless scalar field with shift symmetry.
+\item[Sec.~\ref{sec:logs}:] We review the results of one-loop corrections to the scattering amplitude of the massless scalar field with shift symmetry.

 \item[Sec.~\ref{sec:null}:] We review a dispersion relation technique working for the amplitudes with massless loops and find IR-finite combinations of the Wilson coefficients.
-We formulate modified null constraints and discuss their implications for obtaining optimal EFT constraints, as well as their interpretation in terms of geometry. \item [Sec.~\ref{sec:g2}:] We present an upper bound on $g_2$ coupling in front of dimension-8 operator in EFT derived from full unitarity condition with the modified null constraint. \item [Sec.~\ref{sec:g3g4}:] We obtain the constraints on higher-order couplings based on the moments technique and modified null constraint.
-We find that the tree-level results obtained before can get a significant corrections if loops of massless states are taken into account. \item [Sec.~\ref{sec:conclusions}:] We comment on the implications of our results and discuss the robustness of the EFT constraints for the cases if loop corrections are non-negligible.
+We formulate modified null constraints and discuss their implications for obtaining optimal EFT constraints, as well as their interpretation in terms of geometry. \item [Sec.~\ref{sec:g2}:] We present an upper bounds on $g_2$ and $g_3$ couplings in front of dimension-8 and dimension-10 operators in EFT derived from full unitarity conditions with the modified null constraints in five and six spacetime dimensions. \item [Sec.~\ref{sec:g3g4}:] We obtain the constraints on higher-order couplings based on the moments technique and modified null constraint.
+We find that the tree-level results obtained before can get a significant corrections if loops of massless states are taken into account. \item [Sec.~\ref{sec:conclusions}:] We comment on the implications of our results and discuss the robustness of the EFT constraints for the cases if loop corrections are non-negligible. \item [App.~\ref{sec:A}:] We introduce a more accurate and mathematically justified way of taking the forward limit in dispersion relations understood in the distributional sense. \item [App.~\ref{sec:B}:] We discuss the robustness of the relation between the moment integrals, null constraints and EFT couplings, in the presence of forward limit singularities. \item [App.~\ref{sec:C}:] We review the analytic constraints obtained as a solution to the moment problem.

 \end{description}